Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Finite State Approximation via Predictor Quantization, its Near Optimality, and Reinforcement Learning

 Due to the uncountable state space of probability measures on $\cal{P}(\X$), computation of value functions is challenging.
 To address this problem, we will quantize this uncountable space to arrive at an approximate finite space model whose solution will be near-optimal for the original, building on the analysis introduced in \cite[Chapter 4]{SaLiYuSpringer} for weakly continuous MDPs.
-Note that this quantization is different than the one that took place in Section \ref{problemsetup} where a finite space $\X$ was quantized into a smaller alphabet.
+Note that this quantization is different than the {\it operational} quantization introduced in Section \ref{problemsetup} where a finite space $\X$ is quantized into a smaller alphabet due to physical constraints in networked control.